-- Homework: 20%, lowest homework score dropped - Exam 1: 20%, Monday, February 18, in class - Exam 2: 20%, Friday, March 29, in class - Final Exam: 40%, Friday, Apr 26, 12:00pm-1:45pm in regular classroom
+- Homework: 20%, lowest homework score (score/full-mark) dropped when averaging - Exam 1: 20%, Friday, February 25, in class, no homework will be due on this day - Exam 2: 20%, Monday, March 28, in class - Final Exam: 40%, Friday Apr 29, 12:00pm-1:45pm in regular classroom

 Academic Misconduct: It is the responsibility of the Committee on Academic Misconduct to investigate or establish procedures for the investigation of all reported cases of student academic misconduct.
-The term academic misconduct includes all forms of student academic misconduct wherever committed; illustrated by, but not limited to, cases of plagiarism and dishonest practices in connection with examinations.
+The term "academic misconduct" includes all forms of student academic misconduct wherever committed; illustrated by, but not limited to, cases of plagiarism and dishonest practices in connection with examinations.
 Instructors shall report all instances of alleged academic misconduct to the committee (Faculty Rule 3335-5-487).
 For additional information, see the Code of Student Conduct http://studentlife.osu.edu/csc/.